 When to Share Information

 Here’s another training needs assessment example.
 Big Company Corporation’s CEO needs everyone in the company to receive and acknowledge the new Paid Leave policy.
-She wants you to deliver a training to explain the policy.
+She wants you to deliver training to explain the policy.
 This is…you guessed it, information sharing!

 My free Facebook Group is a great place to add your questions and engage with other instructional designers on different topics related to instructional design, so jump on in and join the conversation.